SHOWING 1 - 1 OF 1 RESULTS

 Federal resume writing: Individual and group assistance provides an overview of the federal hiring process, including writing a resume for the job announcement, information on federal agencies and application procedures.

-Resumes/cover letters: Writing a resume or cover letter is an in-depth process through which an individual examines their career goals, work history and personal attributes.
+Civilian resume writing: Writing a resume is an in-depth process through which an individual examines their career goals, work history and personal attributes.
 Individuals will gain a better understanding of the role of the resume in the employment process.
-They will also learn to create an effective resume or cover letter and about various formats for this document.
+They will also learn to create an effective resume and about various formats for this document.

 Interviewing skills: The job interview is the key that can unlock the door to employment.
 Answering an interviewer's questions with good, solid responses is important.
 Additionally, the individual interested in doing well should know how to prepare for an interview, how to create a good appearance, and how to follow up on an interview.
 One-on-one interview preparation appointments are available.